harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 ### Specify Deployment Repo manifest details

-Once the Release Repo manifests are correctly configured, we add the Deployment Repo manifests in a similar manner.
-This specifies the path to your ApplicationSet template.
+Follow these steps once the Release Repo manifests are correctly configured to specify the path to your ApplicationSet template.

 In **Manifest Details**, enter the following settings and then click **Submit**.
 1. **Manifest Name:** enter **Application Set**.